Computer verification of Wiles' proof of Fermat's Last Theorem

 Who am I to report on this?

 You may have a look at my home page.
 I did my PhD thesis in 1975 in the field of Algebraic Geometry (singularities and actions of linear algebraic groups).
 In the eighties, I developed special purpose computer algebra programs to classify upper triangular matrices.
 While doing this I moved to Computer Science.
 In the nineties, I started to use the theorem prover NQTHM to verify the correctness of concurrent algorithms.
 Around 2003, I turned to the theorem prover PVS, because, for students and collaborators, PVS is much easier to understand than NQTHM.
-So, I am not a specialist in the field of this virtual project, but I have experience in several related fields.
+So, I am not a specialist in the field of this virtual project, but I have experience in some related fields.

 Update of 2016 (the Odd Order Theorem)